 Credo’s new collections help librarians grow their reference shelves through their Literati or Credo Online Reference Service solutions.
 The newly released collections include:

 One of my favorite sources, CQ Researcher, is celebrating it’s 90th anniversary!
 SAGE is honoring this long standing resource with a new interface and a new feature – Hot Topics.
 The Hot Topics section should hit the target for many English Composition research papers.
 More from the press release below:

 Los Angeles, CA (June 24, 2013) SAGE and CQ Press are delighted to celebrate the 90th anniversary of CQ Researcher, a weekly in-depth, single-topic publication focusing on today’s most important issues.
 Founded in 1923 as Editorial Research Reports, CQ Researcher is the go-to, authoritative resource for librarians, high school and college students, and researchers seeking high-quality research on domestic and global topics.
 To celebrate the anniversary, CQ Press is launching an enhanced interface and exciting new content features.
 Continue reading CQ Researcher celebrates 90 years with a new interface and Hot Topics launch→

-Portal on all things ebooks and econtent and for all reading, writing, publishing, curating, and distributing books and other content in digital format, including publishers, librarians, content developers, distributors, retailers, and educators.
-Managed and edited by Mirela Roncevic, with contributions from professionals and thought leaders in the United States and around the world.
+Portal on all aspects of digital content and for all creating, reading, publishing, managing, curating, and distributing the written word and other content in digital format, including publishers, writers, editors, content developers, distributors, educators, librarians and information science professionals.
+With contributions from book and information science professionals and thought leaders in the United States and around the world.